jruponen/wdp_ds_tutorial/README.md

    df_data_1.head()
 13. In the notebook menu select Cell > All Output > Clear
 14. In the notebook menu bar there is a Run button, press it to execute the cell your cursor is currently at
-15. Keep pressing the Run button one by one and watch the notebook cells being executed
+15. Keep pressing the Run button one by one and watch the notebook cells being executed and the data being analyzed